 \end{lemma}

 \begin{proof}

 For any $q,q' \in\R^d$, we have:

-where the first step follows from definition of $f_{\mathsf{KDE}}^*$, the second step follows from triangular inequality of absolute value, the third step follows from property of radial kernel, the fourth step follows from Lipschitz property of $f$, the fifth step follows from triangular property of $L_2$ norm, and the last step follows from cancelling $|P|$.
+where the first step follows from the definition of $f_{\mathsf{KDE}}^*$, the second step follows from triangular inequality of absolute value, the third step follows from the property of radial kernel, the fourth step follows from the Lipschitz property of $f$, the fifth step follows from the triangular property of $L_2$ norm, and the last step follows from canceling $|P|$.

 Thus, we complete the proof. \end{proof}